The largest artillery caliber in the USSR. The biggest guns

 Super-heavy railway artillery gun.
 Developed by Krupp (Germany) in the late 1930s.
 It was intended to destroy the fortifications of the Maginot Line and fortifications on the border of Germany and Belgium.
 The gun is named after the wife of the chief designer.

-German heavy self-propelled mortar during World War II.
+German heavy self-propelled mortar from the Second World War.
 One of the most powerful self-propelled guns of its period.
-They were used during the assault on fortresses and heavily fortified enemy positions.
+They were used to storm fortresses and heavily fortified enemy positions.

 5 Tsar Cannon 508 mm (Perm)

-The world's largest cast iron cannon, which at the same time is a military weapon - the 20-inch Perm Tsar Cannon was made in 1868 by order of the Naval Ministry at the Motovilikha Iron Cannon Plant.
-It is not clear why the largest, the caliber is inferior to the Moscow 508 versus 890, the barrel length is also 4.9 versus 5.34.
+The world's largest cast iron cannon, which is also a military weapon, the 20-inch Perm Tsar Cannon was manufactured in 1868 by order of the Naval Ministry at the Motovilikha Cast Iron Cannon Factory.
+It is not clear why the largest one is inferior in caliber to the Moscow 508 versus 890, and the barrel length is also 4.9 versus 5.34.

-German 420mm mortar.
-The mortar was intended for the destruction of especially strong fortifications.
-The rate of "Berta" was 1 shot in 8 minutes, and the flight range of a 900-kg projectile was 14 km.
-All three types of projectiles used had enormous destructive power for that time.
+German 420 mm mortar.
+The mortar was intended to destroy particularly strong fortifications.
+The Bertha's rate of fire was 1 shot per 8 minutes, and the flight range of the 900-kg projectile was 14 km.
+All three types of shells used had enormous destructive power for that time.

-Soviet self-propelled 420 mm mortar mount.
-Rate of fire - 1 shot in 5 minutes.
+Soviet self-propelled 420 mm mortar launcher.
+Rate of fire - 1 shot per 5 minutes.
 Firing range - 25 km, active-reactive mine - 50 km.
-Mines weight - 670 kg.
-Designed to fire nuclear weapons.
-During tests, it was found that the monstrous recoil does not allow long-term operation of such a tool.
+Mine weight - 670 kg.
+Designed for firing nuclear charges.
+During testing, it was established that the monstrous recoil does not allow long-term operation of such a weapon.
 After which from serial production refused.
-In the metal, there was only one "Oka" out of four released.
+There is only one “Oka” left in the metal out of four released.

-In October 1914, the French government formed a special commission responsible for the creation of railway types of weapons, which, in turn, turned to the largest arms concerns with a proposal to develop large-caliber guns on railway transporters.
-Design and construction works took quite a bit of time, and already in May 1915, eight railway guns from the Schneider-Creusot company appeared at the front, and a few months later the especially powerful 400-mm howitzers from the Saint-Chamond company received their baptism of fire.
+In October 1914, the French government formed a special commission responsible for the creation of railway weapons, which, in turn, turned to the largest arms concerns with a proposal to develop large-caliber guns on railway transporters.
+Design and construction works It took very little time, and already in May 1915, eight railway guns from the Schneider-Creuzot company appeared at the front, and a few months later the especially powerful 400-mm howitzers from the Saint-Chamon company received their baptism of fire.

 Manufactured in 1863, it had a barrel with a caliber of 381 mm, and its weight reached 22.6 tons.
-The American Civil War contributed to the emergence of new types of weapons - armored ships and armored trains, and the creation of means of combating them - columbiad smoothbore guns, named after one of the first guns of this type.
+The American Civil War contributed to the emergence of new types of weapons - armored ships and armored trains, and the creation of means of combating them - smooth-bore Columbiad guns, named after one of the first guns of this type.

 10 Self-propelled gun 2A3 Capacitor 406 mm

-Soviet self-propelled 406-mm cannon SM-54 (2A3) for firing nuclear munitions "Condenser".
-In 1957, the self-propelled gun 2AZ took place in a parade on Red Square and made a splash among domestic inhabitants and foreign journalists.
-Some foreign experts have suggested that the cars shown at the parade are just props, designed for a frightening effect.
-However, it was a real artillery system fired at the firing range.
+Soviet self-propelled 406-mm gun SM-54 (2A3) for firing “Kondensator” nuclear ammunition.
+In 1957, the 2AZ self-propelled gun was paraded on Red Square and created a sensation among domestic citizens and foreign journalists.
+Some foreign experts have suggested that the cars shown at the parade are simply props, designed for a frightening effect.
+However, this was a real artillery system, fired at the training ground.

-Artillery is not in vain called the main participant in the war.
+It is not for nothing that artillery is called the main participant in the war.
 From the very beginning of its history, it has become an important and integral part of any ground troops.
-Even despite the high-tech developments in the field of missile weapons and air aviation, gunners have enough work, and this state of affairs will not change in the foreseeable future.
+Even despite high-tech developments in the field missile weapons And air aviation, the artillerymen have enough work to do, and this state of affairs will not change in the foreseeable future.

-In the army, size has always mattered, and regardless of the type of troops.
-Large bombers or massive tanks are not the most maneuverable, and sometimes not as effective tools of attack or defense, but do not forget about the psychological effect they have on enemies.
+In the army, size mattered and always matters, regardless of the type of troops.
+Large bombers or massive tanks are not the most maneuverable, and sometimes not the most effective tools of attack or defense, but do not forget about the psychological effect they have on their enemies.

-So, we present to your attention a list of the largest guns in the history of mankind, which included artillery pieces. different eras and times.
-All of them have survived to this day in one form or another, and inspire fear already in museum visitors, and not in enemies on the battlefield.
+So, we present to your attention a list of the largest guns in the entire history of mankind, which includes artillery pieces different eras and times.
+All of them have survived to this day in one form or another, and instill fear in museum visitors, and not in enemies on the battlefield.

 3. Russian Tsar Cannon.